 In high season the structure of the avalanche bulletin is based on the 'information pyramid', i.e. the most important comes first (danger level), followed by details of the locations where the danger is particularly significant and then the avalanche problem, the danger description and information about the snowpack and the weather.
 Finally, measured data can also be displayed.
 The use of standardised terminology aids both understanding and implementation.

 Individual parts of the avalanche bulletin

 In winter, the avalanche bulletin consists of a zoomable hazard map, including a hazard description and a section headed "Snowpack and weather".
 A description of this content is given below.
-Less information is usually provided in low season and when there is a lot of snowfall in summer.
-In those periods the avalanche bulletin is published in plain text format, with no hazard map and usually no danger levels either.
+Less information is usually provided in off-peak season and in case there is a lot of snowfall in summer.
+In those periods the avalanche bulletin is published in plain text format, with no hazard map and usually no danger levels.

 The flash section is a very brief pointer to the key aspects of the avalanche situation.